Why should I clean my house for company?

 But the “after” mess is real life, and I like to savor it.

-I know my guests don’t really care if things aren’t perfect, and I certainly don’t cast any judgment upon them for their mess.
-(Read more about this subject in Myquillin’s new book, The Nesting Place.
+I know my guests don’t really care if I clean my house, and things aren’t perfect, and I certainly don’t cast any judgment upon them for their mess.
+(Read more about this subject in Myquillin’s book, The Nesting Place.
 You’ll love her perspective on the home!)

 The reality is that we all have a starting point and an ending point with hospitality.

 It’s like a yard stick – some will be on the far left, and some on the far right when it comes to preparation for guests.
 It doesn’t really matter where we are though, as long as our focus is on the people we’re hosting.